BattleTech Mechs - Build Guide & Tips17 Sep 2020 5

-If you’ve spent any significant time with Harebrained Schemes BattleTech since it launched in April, you’ve undoubtedly gotten a sense that as much of the game takes place in the MechLab as on the field.
-There are interesting tactical decisions to be made, certainly, and BattleTech packs a lot of detail into its combat encounters.
-But building your lance the right way, and picking the missions best suited to your lance, is just as important - if not more so - than proper positioning and timing in a fight.
+If you’ve spent any significant time with Harebrained Schemes BattleTech since it launched you’ve undoubtedly had a sense that just as much of the game takes place in the MechLab as on the field.
+There are interesting tactical decisions to be made certainly and BattleTech packs a lot of detail into its combat encounters.
+But building your lance the right way and picking the missions best suited to your lance is just as important - if not more so - than proper positioning and timing in a fight.

 Principle 1: Bigger is better

 Particularly in the early stages of the base campaign, you’re generally going to want to field the heaviest BattleMechs you have available.
 There are certainly roles for lighter, faster ‘Mechs, like the Jenner and Firestarter, but when you’ve only got a few key MechWarriors available, you can’t afford the risk of putting them in something that can’t be armored as heavily as possible.

 Bigger ‘Mechs usually mean more hardpoints for weapons, and that means you can afford to equip them as generalists for early missions.
 Being able to be flexible early on is important, and fielding ‘Mechs with a wide range of weapons will help out a lot in the beginning missions.
 ‘Mechs tend to get substantially more survivable as you move up in tonnage, and that’s also crucial in the early game when money is tight.

 Heavy Metal does change this calculation up a bit, as the new COIL weapon was specifically designed to keep lighter, speedier 'Mechs viable further into the game.
 Having a light frame 'Mech such as a Flea or Locust equipped with COIL beams (which build up damage-dealing capability based on how far a 'Mech travels in a turn) can open up incredibly valuable flanking and harrassing opportunities on the battlefield.

 Principle 2: Specialize - to a point